-Yes, sustainability means energy efficiency, building codes, and carbon emissions—but it also means empathy and love for the children of today and the unborn of future human generations and all living beings whose fate is to struggle to live with the sustainability decisions and policies we are making today.
+Yes, sustainability means energy efficiency, building codes, and carbon emissions—but it also means empathy and love for the children of today, and for the unborn children of future human generations and all living beings whose fate is to struggle to live with the sustainability decisions and policies we are making today.

 Students and youth are demanding systemic changes in society and culture, in production and consumption, changes to ensure that something remains for the future Earth, the next Earth that they and all of us are building right now: “Use resources,” they say, “but don’t use them up, don’t damage the planet’s ability to provide for future generations.”
 Save something for our children and their children—something of the natural world, and something of and for the species that we all rely on for so much in every way, from the plants that produce the oxygen we breath to the animals that nourish our experience and befriend us.

-Critical sustainability is a concept uniquely appropriate to our current predicament, in which any chance of success in solving the climate crisis demands that everyone, including universities, educators, corporations, and governments quickly begin adopting deeper and more urgent understandings of sustainability ethics as guiding axioms and transformational sustainability practices as standard procedures.
+Critical sustainability is one potential answer to this demand—it is a concept uniquely appropriate to our current predicament, in which any chance of success in solving the climate crisis requires that everyone, including universities, educators, corporations, and governments quickly begin adopting deeper and more urgent understandings of sustainability ethics as guiding axioms and transformational sustainability practices as standard procedures.

-NXTerra aims to renew and advance our common discussions, teaching tools, and community practices of sustainability throughout our pages, and we invite you to contact us and get involved.
+The NXTerra Network steps in to this breach to present this digital platform for educational, aiming to renew and advance our common discussions, teaching tools, and community practices of sustainability throughout our pages.
+We invite you to contact us and get involved.